BhekimpiloNdhlela/BasicFacialRecognition/README.md

 # The following are images depicting the process.

-## The Training Set average face of the system
+## The Average face of the Training images
 ![Alt text](https://github.com/BhekimpiloNdhlela/BasicFacialRecognition/blob/master/results/ave_face.png)

 ## Plot of the singular value dicomposition